jlindsey/screencat/README.md

 This tool requires at least Sendcat v0.0.10, or any later version with the `-j` flag for JSON output.

+If you are on macOS, you can install the [terminal-notifier](https://github.com/julienXX/terminal-notifier) tool to get desktop toast notifications when a screenshot is uploaded.

 Usage
 -----